Going to university is an investment in your future.

 Two-year Foundation Degree courses, (Supporting Children and Families in Social Contexts; Supporting Early Years; Supporting Learning and Additional Needs) are £5,000 per year for tuition fees in 2020-21.

 Depending on government policy, tuition fees may rise with inflation in future years.
 Part-time tuition fees would be pro-rated accordingly to the number of credits you are studying.

 UK students on full-time courses can apply for a package of maintenance funding from the government to help with general living costs and additional funding if you have children and/or a disability.
-Part-time students from England and Wales starting a course in 2018/19 onwards can apply for the new ‘part time maintenance loan’.
+Part-time students from England and Wales can apply for a part time maintenance loan.